The Pop-Up Bike Hub is a mobile Do-It-Yourself Community bike repair space.

 Biking offers a viable alternative to driving for shorter trips.
 While headway is being made to deliver a network of bike lanes, trails, and paved shoulders, not all Nova Scotians have access to a bicycle in working condition, or equal access to the tools and knowledge to maintain a bike.

 Bikes require maintenance.
 Limited experience with bike repair, needing to drive long distances to access bike mechanics, and the cost of bike repairs are common barriers keeping people from biking.
-The Pop Up Bike Hub seeks to address some of these barriers by collaborating with underserved communities across the province, offering the tools, parts, and know-how to support people through repairing their own bikes.
-Through this work, broken bikes will be diverted from landfill and put to use, while building the maintenance skills and confidence of those riding them.
+The Pop-Up Bike Hub seeks to address some of these barriers by collaborating with underserved communities across the province, offering the tools, parts, and know-how to support people through repairing their own bikes.
+Through this work, broken bikes will be diverted from landfill and used, while building the maintenance skills and confidence of those riding them.

 Access to a bicycle in good working condition provides more opportunities for a greater, more diverse population of youth and adults to use cycling for transportation.
 Additionally, cycling provides individuals a clean transportation choice to reduce their personal GHG emissions.
 Other benefits of cycling include the maintenance of physical, cognitive and social wellbeing.
 Creating equal access to active transportation options encourages a more equitable, resilient, and green transportation system in Nova Scotia.